openstack-archive/infra-manual/doc/source/zuulv3.rst

 flexibility, especially in constructing multi-node jobs.
 But it can also get out of the way if all you want to do is run a shell script.

-See :ref:`quickstart` below for a walkthrough describing how to set up a simple shell-based job.
+See :ref:`howto_in_repo` below for a walkthrough describing how to set up a simple shell-based job.

 Ansible Playbooks